 From 1 February 2020, Canberrans will have a new, no-fault system of motor vehicle accident insurance.
+CTP will now be known as Motor Accident Injury (MAI) insurance.
 The purpose of reform is to provide:

 - fair coverage for all road users

 - equitable access to treatment and care

 - quick and transparent benefits to speed recovery

 - comprehensive and ongoing support for those needing it most.

 The new scheme pays treatment, care and income benefits for up to 5 years for anyone hurt on the roads, whether it’s their fault or not.
 Around 40% more people (about 600) will now be covered under the new scheme.
 People who are more seriously injured can still sue for capped compensation through the courts.

 Savings under the new scheme are much lower than first expected:

 - Forecast premiums were $385 to $465